 Boston College Men’s Basketball Prepares to Take on Ranked Foe: The Extra Point

-Boston College men’s basketball will return to Conte Forum on Saturday for its first game in a week.
+Boston College men’s basketball will return to Conte Forum on Saturday for its first contest in a week.

 The Eagles will face off against No. 17 Virginia at 1:30 p.m.
 ET.
 The game will be shown on the CW.